Heatblur-Simulations/f-4e-manual/src/cockpit/pilot/flight_director_group.md

 Several lights (<num>7</num>) indicate the active navigation mode:

-* VOR: Indicates that the VOR/ILS mode is selected and a VOR frequency selected.
+* VOR: Indicates that the VOR/ILS mode is selected and a VOR frequency is selected.
-* ILS: Indicates that the VOR/ILS mode is selected and an ILS frequency selected.
+* ILS: Indicates that the VOR/ILS mode is selected and an ILS frequency is selected.
 * TAC: Shows that TACAN mode is active.
 * NAV: Illuminates when the Navigation Computer mode is in use.
 * MAN: Indicates that the Heading Mode is selected.